jangelsb/git-plus-alfred-workflow/readme.md

 ## 🛠️ Installation

-1. Download the workflow and import it into Alfred.
+1. Download [the latest workflow](https://github.com/jangelsb/git-plus-alfred-workflow/releases) and import it into Alfred.
 2. Configure the paths in the workflow settings.
-3. Have fun.
+3. Enjoy & God bless

 ---